Azure-Samples/Hybrid-Golang-Samples/resourcemanager/README.md

 The code provided shows how to do the following:

+- Create a Client Secret Credential
 - Create a resource group
-- Create a storage account
-- Create a container in the storage account
+- List resource groups
-- Upload a file to the container
+- Delete a resource group

 To see the code to perform these operations, check out the `main()` function in [app.go](app.go).